Peut-être toi: Music video

-The music video was produced as an anime by Production I.G, a famous Japanese anime company and was written by Katsuhiro Ôtomo after a strip cartoon by Osamu Tezuka, and was directed by Kusumi Naoko, Kazuchika Kise and Shuichi Hirata.
+The music video was produced as an anime by Production I.G, a famous Japanese anime company and was written by Katsuhiro Ôtomo after a strip cartoon by Osamu Tezuka, and was directed by Kusumi Naoko, with Kazuchika Kise as character designer and animation director, and Shuichi Hirata as art director.
 It was originally intended to illustrate "Fuck Them All", as the booklet of Music Video IV proves it, indicating that the video was produced in 2005.

 On 7 July 2006, the music video was presented by Universal in a twenty-second version on mobile phone, and in its full version by Orange, the day after.
 Then it was also presented on several websites : on Yahoo Music five days after, and on Orange website, on 21 July.
 This anime video depicts Farmer as a young and sexy woman with the bun she wore during her second series of concerts tour in 1996.
 Author Erwan Chuberre considered that the video was "certainly the most innovative one of the year."
 As the video ends with the death of two lovers who perish when entwined, pierced by an arrow, Royer said that the message of this video is the same as in the story of Romeo and Juliet, i.e. only death can guarantee the eternity of love.
 Major themes of the video are rebellion and love.

 The video, presented on television on 19 July 2006, was the most broadcast of those from the album Avant que l'ombre....
 It was also available as download on iTunes on 29 July.
 During a musical programme named Les 100 Meilleurs Clips du XXIè siècle aired on MCM on 25 February 2007, this video reached number four (behind those of "Fuck Them All" at number one, and "Redonne-moi" at number three) thanks to the voters of the television viewers.
 On the Yahoo Music France site, the video was awarded "Best Animated Clip 2006".